Adult learners are sometimes referred to as 'mature' students. In general, once you are over 23 you can apply for a college place as a mature student.

-You may be able to apply directly to the particular course as a mature student, or take a foundation course first, to help you prepare for the college workload.
+You may be able to take a Foundation Course first, to help you prepare for the college workload [See below].

 Foundation courses are sometimes referred to as 'Access Courses' or 'Return to Learning'.
 They are designed for mature students (people over 23 years) who for social, economic or educational reasons, were unable to access third level.
 Some access courses are aimed at students from disadvantaged areas who are not mature students.
 Access programmes are for people who have been away from formal education and would like to improve their skills, confidence and knowledge, so that they can get a place on a Third Level college course.